-Overall, the results indicate that both divergence and spatial dispersion strongly influence agentic repair accuracy.
-As multi-hunk complexity increases, agents require deeper contextual understanding and more precise coordination across edit locations.
-Enhancing models with divergence-aware retrieval and proximity-sensitive context integration remains an important direction for improving multi-hunk repair effectiveness.
+\begin{change}Overall, the results indicate that both divergence and spatial dispersion strongly influence the accuracy of agentic repair.\end{change} As multi-hunk complexity increases, agents require deeper contextual understanding and more precise coordination across edit locations.
+Enhancing models with divergence-aware retrieval and proximity-sensitive context integration remains an important direction for improving the effectiveness of multi-hunk repair.

 \header{Intersections by Spatial Proximity} Figure~\ref{fig:proximity-upset} visualizes the intersection patterns of multi-hunk bugs repaired by the four coding agents, with each intersection decomposed by spatial proximity class.
-Unlike the Venn diagram, this Upset plot provides a more granular view of overlap structure, revealing how spatial dispersion interacts with agent collaboration.
+Unlike the Venn diagram, this UpSet plot provides a more granular view of overlap structure, revealing how spatial dispersion interacts with agent collaboration.
 Each vertical bar represents a unique combination of agents, while the stacked color segments indicate the spatial distribution of fixed bugs—Nucleus (dark blue), Cluster (light blue), Orbit (orange), Sprawl (tan), and Fragment (green).
 The numbers above the bars denote the total number of bugs in each intersection.